ekr-paolo-carraro/Todo-service/README.md

+Todo app in Go and Postgresql
-Same old todo app to practise Go, Angular and Postgresql
+Same old todo app to practise Go and Postgresql